tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 ## `attr_*`, Getters and Setters, and Referencing and Setting Instance Variables

+### What are accessor methods?

+The accessor methods of an instance variable include its getter and setter.

+We can have the accessor methods by writing our own getter and setter or by invoking the `attr_accessor` method.

 ### What is a getter method?

 A getter method is a method that returns the value referenced by an object's instance variable.
 The value outputted could be modified by the getter method.